Vechornytsi: Sexual practices

 In the late evening a common sleeping place would be covered with straw, and the youths and girls would divide into couples in order to spend the night together.
 During that kind of joint sleeping, bodily contact between members of a couple would be limited to kissing and touching.
 If mutual feelings arose during the process, the couple could look for a more solitary location, for example a barn.
 In some cases it could come to sexual contact without penetration, in order to preserve the girl's virginity.
 Despite such practices, parents didn't usually prevent their children from attending vechornytsi, and supplied them with money and food for the event.

 Government attitudes

-Vechornytsi and similar youth games were persecuted both by the Church and secular authorities.
-In 1719 a Universal by hetman Ivan Skoropadsky threatened participants in such events with the death penalty due to reports of promiscuity, sexual abuse and birth of illegitimate children as their consequence.
+Vechornytsi and similar youth games were persecuted both by Church and secular authorities.
+In 1719 a Universal by the Cossack hetman Ivan Skoropadsky responded to reports of promiscuity, sexual abuse and birth of illegitimate children by threatening any who participated in such events with the death penalty.